The Armstrongs

 The Armstrongs is a British documentary television series broadcast on BBC Two in the UK.
 The Armstrongs is an access-all-areas insight into the unorthodox and sometimes ruthless business antics that are routine at "U-Fit", Coventry's third-biggest double glazing company.
 The show is narrated by actor Bill Nighy.

 This was the second TV outing for the Armstrongs.
-The first was in a one-off documentary in 2003 called "The Office Christmas Party", which showed the preparations for U-Fit's Christmas party.
+The first was in a one-off documentary in 2003 called The Office Christmas Party, which showed the preparations for U-Fit's Christmas party.

-There is some discussion as to whether it is a true fly-on-the wall documentary, a fictional comedy with an elaborately constructed presence on the internet, or a mixture of the two.

 In July 2014, Ann Armstrong announced on Facebook that she and John had split up.

 Overview

 Driven by the desire for profit, management team John and Ann Armstrong are constantly spying on their unwieldy sales force with CCTV cameras and phone taps.
 But motivating the team is an uphill struggle and John and Ann must resort to ever-more desperate measures to boost sales.
 Despite their best endeavours, their plans backfire with alarming frequency.
 However, woe betide anyone who gets in the way of their dream of becoming multi-millionaires.

 The idea is a kind of all-too-real-life version of The Office, set in Coventry.
 Ann is the more talkative of the two, a mixture of starry-eyed optimist and petty disciplinarian.
 John mostly just swears a lot and criticises Ann's schemes for improving the company – such as hiring a Zimbabwean motivational guru called Basil Mienie (pronounced 'meanie').